tegcommerce/tegcommerce-theme-bulma/README.md

 * integration with erp platforms
 * integration with crm platforms
 * integration with marketplace platforms
+  * integration with mercado livre
+  * integration with mercado livre store
 * integration with classified platforms
 * integration with delivery service companies
 * inntegration with payment intermediaries